 How Do I Care for My Child’s Teeth at Home?

 We recommend that you begin brushing your child’s teeth daily as soon as his or her first tooth erupts.
 Once they are old enough to not swallow it, begin using a small amount of fluoride toothpaste.
 Children will eventually transition to brushing their own teeth, but we suggest supervising to make sure they’re brushing thoroughly.
-Cypress dentist Dr. Pettey and Dr. Nail are happy to help your child learn proper brushing techniques, which includes removing plaque from all surfaces, in addition to caring for the gums and tongue.
+Cypress dentist Dr. Nail is happy to help your child learn proper brushing techniques, which includes removing plaque from all surfaces, in addition to caring for the gums and tongue.

 Don’t forget to floss, too!
 Begin flossing when your child has two teeth that touch.
 Dental flossers are great for use with children.